devtron-labs/devtron/docs/user-guide/global-configurations/build-infra.md

 ## Introduction

 The [CI process](../creating-application/workflow/ci-pipeline.md) involves activities that require infra resources such as CPU, memory (RAM), and many more.
-The amount of resources depends on the complexity of the application.
+The amount of resources required depends on the complexity of the application.
 In other words, large applications require more resources compared to small applications.

 Therefore, applying a common infra configuration to all applications is not optimal.
 Since resources incur heavy costs, it's wise to efficiently allocate resources (*not more, not less*).

 With the 'Build Infra' feature, Devtron makes it possible for you to tweak the resources as per the needs of your applications.
+The build (ci-runner) pod will be scheduled on an available node (considering applied taints and tolerations) in the cluster on which 'Devtron' is installed.

 {% hint style="warning" %}
 ### Who Can Perform This Action?